augerai/a2ml/README.md

 ## Development
 To release a new version the flow should be:
-1. Change VERSION variable in setup.py  to match what you want to release, minus the “v”.
+1. Change `VERSION` variable in `setup.py`  to match what you want to release, minus the “v”.
 By default it would be “<current-milestone>.dev0", for example “0.3.0.dev0”.
 This ensures we don’t accidentally release a dev version to pypi.org.
-So for when we’re ready to release 0.3.0, the  __version__ variable should simply be “0.3.0".
+So for when we’re ready to release 0.3.0, the  `VERSION` variable should simply be “0.3.0".

 2. Commit and push the changes above.